eytan/www-15-tutorial/README.md

-ICWSM 2014 Tutorial
+WWW 2015 Tutorial
 =================

-Welcome to the github repository for the ICWSM 2014 tutorial on online experiments for computational social science!
+Welcome to the github repository for the WWW 2015 tutorial on online experiments for computational social science!
 You'll find files from

 ### Repository contents